ptarmiganlabs/ctrl-q-docs/content/en/docs/command/session/_index.md

    --output-format table
 ```

-The command gives ut several pieces of information:
+The command gives us several pieces of information:

 - Information about all proxies in the Qlik Sense environment, including how many virtual proxies are linked to each one.
 - Warnings about some virtual proxies not having *any* linked proxy services.
 This is not an error per se, but the virtual proxies will not function given this configuration.